Your treatment for TMJ may include one or more of the following:

 Replace Missing Teeth

-When one or more teeth are missing, other teeth shift in the mouth, altering your bite. (how your lower teeth and upper teeth fit together) As a result, the joint is altered and becomes unbalanced.
+When one or more teeth are missing, other teeth shift in the mouth, altering your bite and how your lower teeth and upper teeth fit together.
+As a result, the joint is altered and becomes unbalanced.

 Crowns, bridges, and/or orthodontic treatment may be needed to adjust how your upper and lower teeth come together.
 If your teeth do not come together properly when your mouth is closed or when you chew, the joint can’t function properly.